kleopatra999/mapzen-docs/metro-extracts/metro-extracts-walkthrough.md

 Requirements:

-1. An Internet connection capable of downloading 50 MB or more, depending on the city you choose to extract.
+1. An Internet connection with the ability to download the Metro Extract files.
+The Lisbon data used in this exercise is approximately 50 MB, but downloads for other cities range from 2 MB to 350 MB.
 2. QGIS and its dependencies, such as GDAL.
 QGIS is available for multiple platforms, including Windows and Mac.
 If you need to install QGIS, follow the instructions for your [operating system] (https://www.qgis.org/en/site/forusers/download.html).
+The tutorial was originally written for QGIS 2.8 (Wien).

 ##Download the extract files
 Originally created by Mike Migurski, Mapzen has taken over hosting and maintenance of Metro Extracts.
 You will go to the Mapzen website to download the files.